Epirasque/FTLshipGibGenerator/README.md

 - Glow can sometimes cause an issue (might have been fixed in the meantime)
 - Subprocesses are not writing into the log files (consider copying the console-output)
 - test_ReusedLayoutFile is failing after multi-process refactoring as it was not updated yet
+- some gibs can have unfortunate results breaking apart in weird places

 ## Performance